yashumani/Gen-AI-demo/prompts.md

-**Prompt for Lines/Accounts Table Analysis:**
+**Prompt for Lines Table Commentary Generation:**

-Using the provided Lines/Accounts table data:

-1. **Top Takeaways:**
+You are tasked with generating a clear, insightful, and contextual commentary for the Lines data table.
+Leverage the data provided in the Lines table from this Google Doc link: [Insert Google Doc Link - Data Tables] and the corresponding business logic definitions provided in this Data Dictionary: [Insert Google Doc Link - Data Dictionary].

+### Commentary Requirements:

+**Length:**
+- Approximately 150-200 words.
+- Provide concise yet comprehensive commentary.

+**Tone:**
+- Professional, analytical, and informative.
+- Maintain clarity in explanations and avoid jargon without context.

+**Content Expectations:**
-   - Clearly summarize the top 3-5 key insights, focusing explicitly on Phone Gross Adds, Phone Disconnects, and Phone Net Adds.
+- Highlight top takeaways clearly identifying key metrics (e.g., Phone Gross Adds, Phone Disconnects, Phone Net Adds).
+- Clearly articulate the relationships and connections between metrics (e.g., how variances in new accounts impact new phone gross adds; how lost accounts correlate with disconnects).
-   - Ensure each takeaway clearly states if the variance discussed is against the forecast (primary comparison) or prior year (secondary comparison).
+- Specify clearly when referencing an increase/decrease in a metric versus a variance to forecast or prior year.

-2. **Key Changes and Contextual Commentary:**
-   - Provide detailed commentary connecting changes in key metrics to underlying reasons, explicitly highlighting relationships between metrics.
-For instance, correlate changes in New Accounts with their direct impact on Gross Adds, or Lost Accounts with Disconnects.
-   - Clarify explicitly whether increases or decreases refer to absolute metric changes or variances from forecast.

-3. **Year-over-Year (YoY) Analysis:**
+- Clearly differentiate and explicitly state benchmarks used (forecast vs. prior year).
-   - Identify and comment on any notable YoY variances, explicitly referencing significant one-time events from the previous year that may affect interpretation (e.g., outages or unusual consumer demand).
+- If referencing year-over-year variances, identify any notable one-time events from the prior year that could impact current interpretation (e.g., ATT outage from 2/20/24).

-4. **Business Implications:**
-   - Offer insightful, actionable commentary on the business implications of the highlighted variances, clearly indicating what strategic considerations or adjustments might be necessary.

-**Requirements:**
-- Length: Concise (approx. 150-300 words)
-- Tone: Clear, Insightful, Action-oriented
-- Content Expectations: Direct, context-aware, and explicitly relational between metrics.

-Ensure the output matches the commentary style, depth, and clarity as defined in the provided expected output example.
+Exclude the "Business Implications" section entirely from this commentary.